Exceptional minimal surfaces in spheres

-Our aim is to give a complete characterization of exceptional surfaces in spheres in terms of the $a$-invariants, and to characterize their induced metrics.
-In fact, we give an existence and uniqueness theorem for exceptional surfaces in terms of the $a$-invariants as in \cite{EGT,ET0}.
+Our aim is to give a complete description of exceptional surfaces in spheres in terms of the $a$-invariants, and to characterise their induced metrics.
+In fact, we give an existence and uniqueness theorem for exceptional surfaces in terms of the $a$-invariants in the spirit of \cite{EGT,ET0}.
 We prove that for each exceptional surface, the $a$-invariants are of absolute value type functions in the sense of \cite{EGT,ET} and satisfy certain conditions.
-Then we can reverse this process and show that each set of absolute value type functions that fulfill these conditions determines an exceptional surface up to a multiparameter family of isometric minimal deformations.
-The number of the parameters is precisely the number of non-vanishing Hopf differentials.
+Conversely, we show that each set of absolute value type functions that fulfil these conditions determines an exceptional surface up to a multiparameter family of isometric minimal deformations, where the number of the parameters is precisely the number of non-vanishing Hopf differentials.

-Several applications are provided.
-At first, we give another short proof of the Lawson's conjecture for exceptional surfaces in odd-dimensional spheres \cite{V2}.
-Moreover, we give applications to pseudoholomorphic curves in the nearly K\"{a}hler sphere $S^6$.
-We provide extrinsic and intrinsic characterizations for each type of such curves (see \cite{BVW}) in terms of the $a$-invariants, among the class of superconformal surfaces.